 7. Make dinner a family affair – Involve your child in cooking and planning meals.

 8. Check salt intake – Avoid processed foods and keep salt shakers off the table.
-Take a closer look at how much sodium young people are taking in.

 9. Stay involved – Be an advocate for your child and others.
 Insist on good food choices at school.
 Make sure your child’s healthcare providers are monitoring cardiovascular indicators like BMI, blood pressure and cholesterol.
 Contact public officials on matters of the heart.
 Make your voice heard.

 10. Be realistic – Set realistic goals and limits.
 Small steps and gradual changes can make a big difference in your child’s health over time, so start small and build up.

 Stay current on the health insight that makes a difference to your children.
 Sign up for the Children’s Health newsletter and have more tips sent directly to your inbox.